 A strong fashion collection must have the following:

 1) Signature Style

-A good, commercially successful collection is one that tells a story through product; where all the pieces work well together and merchandise easily.
+A good, commercially successful collection is one that tells a story through the product; where all the pieces work well together and merchandise easily.

 Your signature style is what will set you apart from other designers and make you instantly recognizable.
-It can be based on one or more of the following: certain use of colour, shapes, patterns ( e.g. Missoni’s stripes; Burberry’s check), techniques (e.g. Bottega Veneta intrecciato), stones, motifs or particular use of materials (Alexis Bittar’s use of Lucite).
-How you use these signature elements in the process of telling a story through product is what creates your design aesthetic.
+It can be based on one or more of the following: certain use of colour, shapes, patterns ( e.g. Missoni’s stripes; Burberry’s check), techniques (e.g. Bottega Veneta intrecciato), stones, motifs or a particular use of materials (Alexis Bittar’s use of Lucite).
+How you use these signature elements in the process of telling a story through a product is what creates your design aesthetic.

 Pro tip: Finding, defining and fine-tuning your signature design style is imperative.
 It will allow you to interpret common and often coincidently shared influences in your own unique way.
 It would make you stand out in today’s over-saturated and competitive market and help you strengthen the value of your brand.

 We often think of designer collections as a selection of curated series of pieces that can be worn together.
 However, many designers also have collections revolving around a single product that sells in multiple colourways and/or sizes (e.g Longchamp famous nylon bag collection).